barryclark/jekyll-now/_posts/2014-10-15-creating-data-with-post.markdown

 }
 {% endhighlight %}

+Please note that the body content is the same as in the response using POST in the [previous article](http://www.miriamtocino.com/articles/retrieving-data-with-get/).
+However the status code will be different in each case.

 #### Building-up the server endpoint

 Finally it is time to start working on the controller and focus on the **newAction**!

 So let's build the endpoint with the URL **/webservice/{app_id}/logs**.
-First, we will be adding the new route to our routing file and redirect the URL to the newAction located in our controller:
+First, I will be adding the new route to the routing file and redirect the URL to the **newAction** located in the controller:

 {% highlight bash %}
 # src/eLearningDashboard/WebserviceBundle/Resources/config/routing/webservice.yml